There is one position available in the Rheumatology Fellowship each year on a competitive basis.

 You must apply through the Electronic Residency Application Service (ERAS).

-The application form and all supporting documentation must be completed in July of the year preceding the appointment date (approximately 12 months in advance).
-The academic year begins in June.
+The deadline for application is Aug.
+11. We encourage applicants to submit their completed application form and all supporting documentation in July of the year preceding the appointment date.
+The academic year begins in July.

 - To apply to the program, visit the ERAS website.
 All applications to Mayo Clinic School of Graduate Medical Education programs must include these application materials.
 In addition, this fellowship requires that you submit a letter of recommendation from your residency program director or the department chair with your online application.